adityasiwan/sensor-fusion-object-tracking-ekf/writeup.md

 -->

-#### Step 4 : Camera-Lidar Fusion
+#### **Step 4 : Camera-Lidar Fusion**

 The last step involves completing the code in `measurements.py`.
 In this part, camera measurements are used to complete the sensor fusion module for camera-lidar fusion.
 The vehicle coordinates are transformed to sensor coordinates and `in_fov()` is implemented to check if the input state vector x of an object can be seen by the sensor. `get_hx()` is implemented to project camera coordinates to image coordinates and camera measurement objects are initialized in the `Measurement` class.

 ##### Tracking Movie

-After implementing this step, we can see that the tracking performs well with no track losses in the gif below.
+After implementing this step, we can see that the tracking performs well with no track losses in the video below.
 We can also see that the tracks are first initialized(in red) and then moved to tentative(in orange) before getting confirmed(in green).

 [![Result](https://img.youtube.com/vi/42f8Kkhv_cc/0.jpg)](https://www.youtube.com/watch?v=42f8Kkhv_cc)